Market

 assumption

-The preparation of the standalone financial statements
+The preparation of the standalone financial statements requires

-requires management to make judgements, estimates and
+management to make judgements, estimates and assumptions

-expenses, assets and liabilities, and the accompanying
+and liabilities, and the accompanying disclosures, and the

-disclosures, and the disclosure of contingent liabilities.
+disclosure of contingent liabilities.
+Uncertainty about these

-Uncertainty about these assumptions and estimates could
+assumptions and estimates could result in outcomes that

-to the carrying amount of assets or liabilities affected in
+require a material adjustment to the carrying amount of assets

-future periods.
+or liabilities affected in future periods.

 Judgements